Stephen Koch Admits To Arkansas Police That He Intentionally Contracted HIV So He Could Infect Others

 — Scallywagandvagabond (@ScallywagNYC) June 7, 2018

-In addition to the charges that he intentionally tried to expose others to HIV, Stephen Koch also pleaded guilty to eight counts of child pornography possession and possessionsof methamphetamine with intent to deliver.
+In addition to the charges that he intentionally tried to expose others to HIV, Stephen Koch also pleaded guilty to eight counts of child pornography possession and possession of methamphetamine with intent to deliver.
 He was sentenced to 50 years in prison.